CandresFelipe/Napptilus-project/README.md

 ## Getting started

+Make sure you are using the same node version of this project otherwise vite won't start the server.
+This project uses Node 16.14.2

 Go to your terminal and clone this repository by executing this in your terminal:
 ```
   git clone https://github.com/CandresFelipe/Napptilus-project.git